Symbian-Bro/Symbian-Bro/README.md

 # Hi there 👋
-Check out these repos if you feel like it.
+Check these repos out.
 Quick-Vantage is my fav :)

 <table>
   <tr>